 Here’s an expert’s guide on where to get help and what support services are available:

-- There are dozens of LGBTQI+ support groups from all over Australia converging online, especially on Facebook.
-Just google your town’s name plus the LGBTQI acronym and you should hopefully find one near you.
+There are dozens of LGBTQIA+ support groups from all over Australia converging online, especially on Facebook.
+Just google your town’s name plus the LGBTQIA+ acronym and you should hopefully find one near you.

 Insider tip #5: You do you